Matoseb/vimeo-advanced-settings/README.md

+# Vimeo Advanced Settings

-# Redirect to advanced settings
+Chrome extension that redirects to advanced settings